kov-serg/ubuntu-kbd-layback/README.md

 ubuntu-kbd-layback.sh - script compiles and run it

-use ctrl+c or pause to stop ubuntu-kbd-layback
+use ctrl+c or scroll_lock to stop ubuntu-kbd-layback